Bracing for the Unknown: Coping with the Aftermath of Losing a Loved One Without a Will

 1. Initiating the Probate Process

 Any time someone dies in Florida, one of the first steps is to initiate probate.
-Probate is the formal process for winding up a person’s final affairs, including—in many cases—distributing the assets in his or her estate.
+Probate is the formal process for winding up a person’s final affairs, including—in many cases—distributing the assets in their estate.

 In Florida, there are two main types of probate: formal administration and summary administration.
 The type of probate family members must pursue depends on the value of their loved one’s estate and a few other factors.